 That sip of coffee you just took could be from different places all over the world.
 It could have coffee beans from Indonesia, Central America, South America, or Africa; you’re tasting coffee from all over the world in one drink!
 This is a coffee blend.
-So know you understand what a coffee blend is, what about single origin coffee, what's that all about?
-A single origin coffee is one that comes from one single producer, one growing region, crop, or region in one particular country.
+So know you understand what a coffee blend is, what about single-origin coffee, what’s that all about?
+Single-origin coffee is one that comes from one single producer, one growing region, crop, or region in one particular country.

-When you think about the differences, it’s obvious.
-Single origin coffees coming from one origin (place) and blends combining different coffees from up to several origins (places).
+When you think about the differences, it’s kinda obvious.
+Single-origin coffees coming from one origin (place) and blends combine different coffees from up to several origins (places).
 However, it’s important to fully understand what makes each of these coffee types so unique.
-So if you want to beef up your coffee knowledge keep on reading because I aim to shed some light on the fundamental differences between single origin vs. blended coffee in this article.
+So if you want to beef up your coffee knowledge keep on reading because I aim to shed some light on the fundamental differences between single-origin vs. blended coffee in this article.
 Next time you can wow your local barista with some new coffee lingo!

 Single Origin Coffee

-Using a manual brewing method opposed to a push button brewer will allow for the complexity of the bean's characteristics to shine, you’re treating the beans with the respect they deserve, and you’ll be rewarded with a burst of flavor with light and delicate notes.
+Using a manual brewing method as opposed to a push-button brewer will allow for the complexity of the bean’s characteristics to shine, you’re treating the beans with the respect they deserve, and you’ll be rewarded with a burst of flavor with light and delicate notes.

 Most of the coffee blends in the marketplace are geared towards everyday mainstream milk coffee drinkers.
 Typically roasters will focus on the caramelized and roast notes in cup character which are amplified towards a darker roast, or commonly, the second crack in the roasting process and beyond.
 Blended coffee mixes many beans from all over the world with the intention to create a flavor profile that is more exciting.